 Substantially limits means the condition limits the ability of an individual to perform a major life activity as compared to most people in the general population.

 The FSDS staff seeks to mediate accommodation concerns or issues between a department and employee/applicant using informal dispute resolution procedures.
-If a mutual agreement is not obtained, FSDS staff submits recommendations and forwards all documents to the Office of Equal Opportunity and Diversity (EOD) for compliance review.
+If a mutual agreement is not obtained, FSDS staff submits recommendations and forwards all documents to the The Office of Institutional Equity (OIE) for compliance review.

 Employee: When an employee disagrees with the employing department’s response to the requested accommodation the employee may submit an appeal to the Director of FSDS, 121-20 USB or to EOD, 202 JH.
 Employees are requested to complete the Disability Accommodation Review Form.
 Contact FSDS for a copy of this form.